boriza/hdp-cluster/README.md

-# hdp-cluster
+# hdp-vm
-Provision an HDP cluster
+Provision an HDP vm